-Start - Touch the Start button at the bottom of the screen to take the AdaptDx® out of the Demonstration Test mode and start an Actual Test (see Section 4.4).
+Testt - Touch the Test button at the bottom of the screen to take the AdaptDx® out of the Demonstration Test mode and start an Actual Test (see Section 4.4).

 When the Demonstration Test is over, ask the patient if he has any questions about how to take the test.
 If the patient is clear on the task, proceed to the Actual Test.
 If the patient is unclear on the task, offer to rerun the Demonstration Test for additional reinforcement.
-If after a second Demonstration Test the patient is still unclear on the task, it is unlikely he will be able to generate a meaningful dark adaptation curve and it may be best to abandon further testing.
+If after a second Demonstration Test the patient is still unclear on the task, it is unlikely he will testing. erate a meaningful • ·